manticoresoftware/manticoresearch/docs/http_reference/json_search.rst

 In case the index contains json attributes, they will be injected into output json as inline objects, so you can simple take and work with them (before they were returned as escaped strings, so you had to parse them into json).

-Fulltext queries
+Full-text queries
-""""""""""""""""
+"""""""""""""""""

-Fulltext queries can be specified either in SphinxQL or in JSON format.
+Full-text queries can be specified either in SphinxQL or in JSON format.
 One option is to use ``"query_string"`` and write queries in SphinxQL:

 ::